• Skip to primary navigation

 • Use warm water (105-110 F), not hot with the yeast.
 Water over 110 F will kill the yeast, preventing the dough from rising.

-• I also like to add a Tbsp of sugar to my water and yeast mixture to aid in ‘activation’!
+• I also like to add a tablespoon of sugar to my water and yeast mixture to aid in 'activation'!

 • For this recipe use either 1 Cup Dried Cranberries, or 1 ¼ Cups Fresh Cranberries.